durangoretro/web/docs/tools/tools.md

 ## XA65 assembler

 XA is a high-speed, two-pass portable cross-assembler.
-It understands mnemonics and generates code for NMOS 6502s.
+It understands mnemonics and generates code for NMOS 6502s, CMOS 65C02 and the 65C816.

 For more information about XA65, please see the [project's web page](http://www.floodgap.com/retrotech/xa/).